-- Feature sensitive error function
+- The feature sensitive error function.

-- Areas that users are interested in
+- Areas that users are interested in.

-- Finite element calculation results
+- Finite element calculation results.

-The feature sensitive error function [38] [39] is defined as the difference of trilinear interpolation functions between coarse and fine octree levels normalized by the gradient magnitude.
-It is sensitive to areas of large geometric features since it directly measures the surface difference between coarse and fine levels, for example, the facial features (nose, eyes, mouth and ears) in the head model as shown in Figure 13 and 18.
+The feature sensitive error function [4] [5] is defined as the difference of trilinear interpolation functions between coarse and fine octree levels normalized by the gradient magnitude.
+It is sensitive to areas of large geometric feature since it directly measures the surface difference between coarse and fine levels, for example, the facial features (nose, eyes, mouth and ears) in the head model as shown in Figure 13 and 18.

 Sometimes, people are interested in some special areas based on their physical or biological applications.
-For example, there is a cavity in the structure of the biomolecule called mouse acetyl-cholinesterase (mAChE) [31] [30].
+For example, there is a cavity in the structure of the biomolecule called mouse acetylcholinesterase (mAChE) [1].
 A finer mesh is required around the cavity area while a coarse mesh needs to be kept in other regions.
 In this situation, the error function should be defined by regions.
 Figure 1 shows the adaptive quadrilateral and hexahedral meshes for the biomolecule mAChE, and it is obvious that the mesh adaptivity is controlled by regions.